The southern islands of the Gothenburg archipelago

 Guest studios of the Nordic Watercolour Museum, Tjörn

-On Bockholmen, opposite the museum itself, there are five guest studios next to the water.
+Next to the Nordic Watercolour Museum there are five guest studios next to the water.
 Here, overnight guests have the opportunity to rest as well as inspiration with direct proximity to the museum.
 Unwind with the landscape as your next-door neighbor and indulge in creativity that doesn’t require a internet connection.
 The studios are primarily used for artistic and art science research and development activities.
 Among other things, they are used for the museum’s own card scholarship 7Dagar.
 The studios can also be rented by artists, course participants and private individuals.
 In each studio, a maximum of two people can stay overnight and self-catering regarding food, bed linen and cleaning applies.

 Pater Noster, Marstrand